schmidtdominik/jetson-nano-inception-clustering/README.md

-# jetson-nano-inception-clustering
+# Image clustering based on InceptionV3 activations on an Nvidia Jetson Nano

-Example clustering with 128 clusters:
+Example clustering with 128 clusters and using [this dataset](https://dominikschmidt.xyz/mars32k/):

 **Cluster 0**